d3x0r/STFRPhysics/LightSpeedPaper2.md

 typical derivation.
 But then that means the resulting equations have only a limited scope of applicability.
-The offset in the *y* or *z* directions also changes when an event is received, and it becomes apparent that although the solved set of equations claims to use *c**t* as the propagation time of an event, that at some time *t* that the signal is *c**t* units from the origin, the solution doesn’t include that factor, and only really tracks time dilation and length expansion.
+The offset in the *y* or *z* directions also changes when an event is received, and it becomes apparent that although the solved set of equations claims to use $C$*t* as the propagation time of an event, that at some time *t* that the signal is $C$*t* units from the origin, the solution doesn’t include that factor, and only really tracks time dilation and length expansion.
 The gamma term as defined increases to infinity as the velocity approaches the speed of light.